donhector/ansible-role-crossplatform/README.md

 - Illustrate the use of some nice Github features:
   - Github Actions: To build a CI/CD pipelines for the role.
   - Bots: To manage vulnearble dependencies (ie. dependabot) and pull requests (ie. stale)
-  - Issue Templates: To standarize community
+  - Issue Templates: To standarize community raised issues/questions
 - Illustrate the use of good software developement practices:
   - Virtual environments with pipenv
   - enforcing coding standards: